mongodb/mongo-ruby-driver/docs/REPLICA_SETS.md

 First, make sure that you've configured and initialized a replica set.

-Use `ReplSetConnection.new` to connect to a replica set:
+Use `ReplSetConnection.new` to connect to a replica set.
+This method, which accepts a variable number of arugments, takes a list of seed nodes followed by any connection options.
+You'll want to specify at least two seed nodes.
+This gives the driver more chances to connect in the event that any one seed node is offline.
+Once the driver connects, it will cache the replica set topology as reported by the given seed node and use that information if a failover is later required.

     @connection = ReplSetConnection.new(['n1.mydb.net', 27017], ['n2.mydb.net', 27017], ['n3.mydb.net', 27017])

-The driver will attempt to connect to a master node and, when found, will replace all seed nodes with known members of the replica set.

 ### Read slaves